I ONCE CUT MY ARM,

 (these aren't all basketball specific)

-12ax7 asked: Westbrook put up 23-13-8-7 against the Jazz.
+12ax7 said: Westbrook put up 23-13-8-7 against the Jazz.
 Pretty damn close to a quadruple-double.
 I always thought the only guys in the league who could possibly do that were Durant and Lebron because both are effective offensively and defensively.
 Who do you think has potential at pulling off the elusive quadruple-double right now?

 First off, this is such a great question, and thanks for asking it.